-The Corporation currently has a \$95.0 million directors and officers insurance program, as well as an additional \$25.0 million difference in conditions (DIC) coverage.
+The Corporation currently purchases a total of \$120.0 million of directors and officers insurance coverage, including an excess side A difference in conditions (DIC) coverage of \$25.0 million.
 The Corporation also entered into indemnification agreements with each of its directors.
 The indemnification agreements generally require that the Corporation indemnify and hold the indemnitees harmless to the greatest extent permitted by law for liabilities arising out of the indemnitees' service to the Corporation as directors, provided that the indemnitees acted honestly and in good faith and in a manner the indemnitees reasonably believed to be in or not opposed to the Corporation's best interests and, with respect to criminal and administrative actions or proceedings that are enforced by monetary penalty, the indemnitees had no reasonable grounds to believe that their conduct was unlawful.
 The indemnification agreements also provide for the advancement of defence expenses to the indemnitees by the Corporation.